rlauer6/doc-converter/README.md

 retrieved and installed.

-* ...you take a look at the defaults defined in the CloudFormation JSON templat and make the necessary modifications or override them on the command line when you run the `libreoffice-create-stack` bash script.
+* ...you take a look at the defaults defined in the CloudFormation JSON template and make the necessary modifications or override them on the command line when you run the `libreoffice-create-stack` bash script.
 Pay attention to these parameters in the template: